grafana/k6/README.md

 ### Practices

-The [WebCrypto API specification](https://www.w3.org/TR/WebCryptoAPI) is quite large, and it is not always easy to understand what is going on.
+In our implementation we rely on [WebCrypto API specification](https://www.w3.org/TR/WebCryptoAPI).
+Sometimes it feels quite large, and it is not always easy to understand what is going on.
 To help with that, we have adopted a few practices that we hope will make it easier for contributors to understand the codebase.

-#### Algorithm steps numbered comments

-Contributors will likely notice that the codebase is annotated with comments of the form `// {some number}.`.
-Those comments are used to track the progress of the implementation of the specification and to ensure the correctness of the implementation of the algorithms.
-The numbers are the section numbers of the specification.
-For example, the comment `// 8.` in the `SubtleCrypto.GenerateKey` function refers to [step 8 of the `generateKey` algorithm from the specification](https://www.w3.org/TR/WebCryptoAPI/#SubtleCrypto-method-generateKey).

 Following this convention allows us to document why certain operations are made in a certain way, and to track the progress of the implementation.
 We do not always add them, but we try to do so when it makes sense, and encourage contributors to do the same.

+### Web Platform Tests

+We aim to be compliant with the WebCrypto API specification.
+To ensure that, we test our implementation against the [Web Platform Tests](https://web-platform-tests.org/), this is a part of the CI, and it's expected to implement the missing tests when it's needed.
+See the [webcrypto/tests/README.md](./webcrypto/tests/README.md) for more details.